 I studied for a BSc in Psychology at Sheffield University from 1987 to 1990 and after working as a research assistant for a year I moved on to a MSc in Cognitive Science at Edinburgh University (1991-1992).
 I completed a PhD in Cognitive Neuroscience at St Andrews University (1993-1995) under the supervision of Michael Rugg and then held research positions in psychology at Oxford University from 1996 to 1999 working with Kia Nobre.
 I took up a lectureship in the School of Psychology at Cardiff University in 1999.
 I was promoted to Professor in 2010 and from 2012 to 2015 I served as Head of School.
-I joined the School of Psychology at Nottingham University in the summer of 2015 and became Associate Pro-Vice Chancellor for the Graduate School and Research Career Development in the summer of 2016.
+I joined the School of Psychology at Nottingham University in the summer of 2015.
+I was Associate Pro-Vice Chancellor for the Graduate School and Research Career Development between 2016 and 2018.

 I am a student of human memory with particular interests in how long-term memory operates.
 I have detailed knowledge of human brain imaging approaches that allow insights into how minds and brains are organized and how they interact.